icharalamp/web2/content/home/about.md

 +++

-## Understanding Linkages Between Human Behavior and Water Resources
+## Understanding the Linkages Between Atmosphere, Vegetation and Human

 My research integrates the biophysical, socioeconomic, and political components of human water use to inform sustainable water management.
 I use satellite remote sensing and economic data to drive physical models of human-water systems, including agricultural and urban water uses.
 These systems models are then used to understand human water use, governance, and the associated impacts on water resources.